-- Retain or enhance the pedestrian links from Old London Road, up Dobbies Lane over the railway line to the Marks Tey estates. - Residential amenity issues created through the busyness of the A12 - Retain or enhance connectivity to historic village green at Potts Green.
+- Retain or enhance the pedestrian links from Old London Road, up Dobbies Lane over the railway line to the Marks Tey estates. - Mitigate the residential amenity issues created through the busyness of the A12. - Retain or enhance connectivity to historic village green at Potts Green.